Visualization

 All visualization may choose between studying abroad, studying at another university or serving an approved internship in an industry related to the student’s area of interest.
 Visualization students should spend their semester away during the fall or spring of their junior year, after taking VIST 206 and before taking VIST 405.

-In the fall, students and faculty from the visualization department travel to Italy for an artistically focused semester abroad.
+In the fall, students and faculty from the visualization program travel to Italy for an artistically focused semester abroad.
 In the spring, we offer a semester abroad in Germany with a technical focus.
 Students also have the option to participate in reciprocal exchanges to Australia (technical/animation), England (technical) or Singapore (technical/coding).

 Helpful Resources